TeweboM/AI-Programming-with-Python-Project/README.md

-This project is part of Udacity's Nanodegree program "AI Programming with Python"
+This project is to be submitted for evaluation for Udacity's Nanodegree program "AI Programming with Python"